 SIBO can either be an overgrowth of normal bacteria in the small intestine, or an invasion of bacteria that doesn’t belong there such as e-coli.
 Often it is a combination.
 Researchers only stumbled upon SIBO in the last decade and have now discovered it is more prevalent than previously believed, especially in people suffering from irritable bowel syndrome or people who have taken a lot of antibiotics.

 The problem with SIBO is that it can damage the lining of the small intestine and easily interfere with digestion of food and absorption of nutrients.
 Long term the damage to the small intestine can lead to leaky gut syndrome.
 Here the gut lining becomes damaged to the point of permeability to food particles, which can leak into the bloodstream.
 As the particles enter the blood the immune system reacts to these foreign invaders.
-This can lead to allergies, food sensitivities, inflammation, and autoimmune diseases.
+This can lead to allergies, food sensitivities, inflammation (the foundation of Endometriosis and some forms of PCOS), and autoimmune diseases such as Hashimoto’s Thyroiditis.

 - Low stomach acid – antacid medication